 When calculating the amount of the CSRA, it is important to mention and differentiate between 50% and 100% states.
-(To see if a state is a 50% or a 100% state, click here).
 In a 100% state, a non-applicant spouse can keep 100% of the couple’s assets up to the maximum CSRA.
-In these states, the snapshot date is not relevant, and instead the couple’s total amount of assets are considered on the date a Medicaid application is submitted.
+In these states, the Snapshot Date is not relevant, and instead the couple’s total amount of countable assets are considered on the date a Medicaid application is submitted.
 In 50% states, there is both a minimum CSRA and a maximum CSRA.
-At the time of this writing, the minimum CSRA in most states is $26,076, and as mentioned previously, the maximum CSRA is generally $148,620.
+In 2023, the minimum CSRA in most states is $29,724, and as mentioned previously, the maximum CSRA is generally $148,620.
 To see if a state is a 50% or 100% state, and to see state-specific CSRA amounts, click here.

 In 50% states, the couple’s total countable assets are added up and divided into two.
-To clarify, half of the assets are considered to belong to the non-applicant spouse and the other half to the applicant spouse.
-If the non-applicant’s half of the assets are less than the state’s minimum CSRA, he / she can be allotted some of the applicant spouse’s portion to bring his / her share of assets up to the minimum CSRA.
-If the non-applicant spouse’s share of assets falls between the minimum and maximum CSRA, then that is his / her CSRA, and if the non-applicant spouse’s half of the assets are in excess of the maximum CSRA, he / she can only keep as much as the maximum CSRA.
+Half of the assets are considered owned by the non-applicant spouse and the other half owned by the applicant spouse.
+If the non-applicant’s half of the assets are less than the state’s minimum CSRA, they can be allotted some of the applicant spouse’s portion to bring their share of assets up to the minimum CSRA.
+If the non-applicant spouse’s share of assets falls between the minimum and maximum CSRA, then that is their CSRA, and if the non-applicant spouse’s half of the assets are in excess of the maximum CSRA, they can only keep assets valued up to the maximum CSRA.

 1) A couple has $40,000 in countable assets, which means $20,000 belongs to the non-applicant spouse and $20,000 belongs to the applicant spouse.
 Because the non-applicant’s share is less than the minimum CSRA, they are entitled to a portion of the applicant spouse’s assets, bringing their CSRA to $30,828.
 The applicant spouse can retain $2,000 in assets.
 This means they must spend down $7,172 in assets before the applicant is asset-eligible.